OLenake/OLenake/README.md

-### Hello coders
+### Hello, fellow coders

-I'm a software developer at **Absa Group**, specialising in financial services as well as wealth and investment management insurance systems.
+I'm a software developer at **Absa Group**, specialising in financial services as well as life insurance systems.
 I'm also a member @LenakeTech and @VisionDream, looking to add some of my best work and help with growth and opportunities.

 Feel free to get in touch